Home / Career Advice / Compensation / How to Negotiate Your Salary

 To make themselves appear more desirable and force a hiring manager’s hand, some candidates employ the duplicitous strategy of making up another offer to use as leverage (i.e., “Company X has offered me $10,000 more.
 Can you match it?”).
 Don’t do this for any reason.

 Mentioning other offers can be risky even when they’re real, as some employers simply don’t want to deal with getting into a bidding war over a candidate.
-But if the other offer is fake and someone finds out, you can be certain you’ll kiss the job goodbye.
+But if the other offer is fake and someone finds out, you can kiss the real job goodbye.

 We’ve even heard stories of employers discovering this kind of deception years after hiring an employee and having to make the tough decision between firing them or keeping them on staff with serious doubts about their principles.
 It’s a no-win situation.